mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Psions using Clairvoyance or Telepathy powers suffer a penalty within this ship or upon its occupants.
-However, the shielding is most effective on small vessels and larger vessels tend to develop ‘holes’ that a cunning psion can exploit.
+However, the shielding is most effective on small vessels and larger vessels tend to develop ‘holes' that a cunning psion can exploit.

 Ships above 500 tons receive no DM.
 The penalty for